DevExpress-Examples/xaf-how-to-dynamically-change-mask-settings-based-on-the-current-object/Readme.md

 * `DemoObject` - a persistent class with `TestString` and `Mask` properties.
 Mask settings of the `TestString` property are changed based on the value of the `Mask` property.
 * `ChangeMaskControllerBase` - a platform-independent controller that handles events required to update the mask settings at the appropriate time.
 * `WinChangeMaskController` - a WinForms-specific controller that customizes settings of a WinForms control.
-* `BlazorChangeMaskController` - an Blazor-specific controller that customizes settings of a Blazor control.
+* `BlazorChangeMaskController` - a Blazor-specific controller that customizes settings of a Blazor control.

 Note that these approaches can be used only for detail views.
 To implement the same functionality in a ListView, create a ViewController for it and customize its List Editor according to specifics of the List Editor's control (see [How to: Access the Grid Component in a List View](https://docs.devexpress.com/eXpressAppFramework/402154/ui-construction/list-editors/how-to-access-list-editor-control)).
 For example, in WinForms you can use the `GridView.CustomColumnDisplayText` event to pass the required text directly to a grid cell.
 You can also use the `GridView.CustomRowCellEdit` event to supply editors with different settings for different rows.